International students: all you need to know

 Having a student job or an internship

-- it is a dual study course
+- It is a dual study program.

-In the case of an internship, your contribution depends on whether your internship is voluntary or mandatory, and if it is completed during your studies or not.
-Generally the same rules apply as for normal part-time jobs except for mandatory internships during studies, in which case the job is totally exempt from any additional contribution.
-You can learn more about this here.
+In the case of an internship, your contribution depends on whether your internship is voluntary or compulsory and whether it is during your studies or not.
+In general, the same rules apply as for normal part-time jobs, except for compulsory internships during studies, in which case the job is completely exempt from any additional contribution.